Special Registration Programs

 University of New Orleans

-In addition to these established special programs, the Intersegmental Cross-Enrollment program (at the discretion of the appropriate campus authorities on both campuses) allows an undergraduate student who meets certain eligibility criteria AND is enrolled in any campus of the California community colleges, the California State University, or the University of California to enroll without formal admission in a maximum of one course per academic term at a campus of either of the other systems on a space-available basis.CSU/CA community college students participating in the Intersegmental Cross-enrollment program at UC Berkeley will be assessed a nonrefundable administrative fee of $46* per unit (based on the per unit fee at CA community colleges).
+This programs enables undergraduates who meet certain eligibility criteria AND are enrolled at any campus of the California Community College, California State University, University of California systems to enroll without formal admission in a maximum of one course per academic term at any campus of either of the other systems on a space-available basis and at the descretion of authorities at both campuses.
+CSU and CA Community College students participating in this program at UC Berkeley will be assessed a nonrefundable administrative fee of $46 per unit, which is based on the per unit fee at CA Community colleges and issubject to change.

 back to index